The Complete Guide to Researching a Company

 It’s a good idea to scan headlines for major changes in a company’s recent past.
 Note any significant events, such as widespread layoffs, corporate mergers or buyouts, a new CEO, etc. Such changes can bring opportunities, but could also result in low employee morale and leave a volatile work environment in their wake.
 Proceed with caution.

-8. Set aside enough time
+8. Set aside the time necessary to research properly

 It’s important to note that this research does take time.
 If it’s not possible for you to set aside several hours at one time, break it up into dedicated 20-minute blocks.
 Dedicate each block to researching a different part of the company.
 Here’s an example of what your research calendar might look like: